tracystacktrace/StackEm/README.md

 No need to extract and combine several texturepacks into one big `.zip` file, just install the mod and select any of texturepacks you want to use within menu.

+Additionally, this mod adds expanded capabilities for texturepacks, such as custom item textures based on name/meta, additional description file, etc.

 This is achieved by replacing a standard `ITexturePack` instance with custom one that handles multiple zip files `I/O` operations.
 All injections & source code manipulations are done within Mixins.

 ![Texturepacks menu GUI](https://github.com/tracystacktrace/StackEm/raw/main/docs/showcase_1.png)